mozilla/dxr/docs/source/deployment.rst

 specific versions we need from the rest of the system, use Virtualenv_::

-   $ virtualenv VENV_DIR  # Create a new virtual environment.
+   $ virtualenv dxr_venv  # Create a new virtual environment.
-   $ source VENV_DIR/bin/activate
+   $ source dxr_venv/bin/activate

 You'll need to repeat that :command:`activate` command each time you want to use DXR from a new shell.